cvat-ai/cvat/site/content/en/docs/manual/advanced/export-import-datasets.md

 1. To download images with the dataset, enable the `Save images` option.
 1. (Optional) To name the resulting archive, use the `Custom name` field.
 1. You can choose a storage for dataset export by selecting a target storage `Local` or `Cloud storage`.
-   The default settings are the settings which had been selected when the project was created (for example, if you specified a local storage when you created the project, then by default, you will be prompted to export the dataset to your PC).
+   The default settings are the settings that had been selected when the project was created (for example, if you specified a local storage when you created the project, then by default, you will be prompted to export the dataset to your PC).
    You can find out the default value by hovering the mouse over the `?`.